InseeFr/ddi-questionnaire-modeling/sourcedocs/docs/structure/index.md

     - A reference to a question bank used by the survey instrument(s) (DDI QuestionScheme);
     - A reference to a control construct bank (DDI ControlConstructScheme);
     - A reference to a statement bank (DDI InterviewerInstructionScheme).
-    - An instrument bank (DDI InstrumentScheme), where each instrument contains a reference to a main sequence (“level 0”) which is type a “template”.
+    - An instrument bank (DDI InstrumentScheme), where each instrument contains a reference to a main sequence (“level 0”) which is of type “template”.

 !!! question "Updating this documentation"